ssc-sp/datahub-docs/UserGuide/Storage/Use-AzCopy.md

 ## Assumptions
 - Familarity with command line (e.g. PowerShell, Linux Shell scripting)
-- For command line interaction onl.
+- For command line interaction only.
 Users may choose to use Azure Storage Explorer and DataHub Portal Storage Explorer as alternatives if not using command line

 ## Prerequisites
 - Download AzCopy from [Azure](https://aka.ms/downloadazcopy-v10-windows) (no installation required)